-You’ll first want to remove all facial hair on the cheeks and neck, leaving just the hair around the lips and on the chin.
-Then you can start talking the goatee itself.
-If you have long facial hair that you wish to keep, then you’ll need to invest in some scissors to keep it pruned.
+You’ll first want to remove all facial hair on the cheeks and neck, leaving just the area around the lips and on the chin.
+Then you can start tackling the goatee itself.
+If you have long facial hair – and therefore want to give yourself a long goatee style – then you’ll need to invest in some scissors to keep it pruned.

 If not, you’ll want to keep your goatee to a consistent length all over, including the moustache.
 Revisit this every few days to ensure it remains tidy, and just like any other hair, you’ll want to make sure you keep it healthy by washing with shampoo and conditioner.
 You can even apply beard oil to really nourish it.

 By its very definition, a goatee is a small tuft of hair found on the chin that resembles the hair found on a goat.
 However, it has since evolved to include many variations of facial hair style, all centralised around the chin and mouth area.

 How you style your goatee ultimately comes down to personal preference.
 However, you will need a beard trimmer and a razor to help you achieve whatever look you decide upon, as they can be used to carve out straight, clean lines.